Erdogan faces referendum test as Turkey votes

 After serving as Prime Minster for more a decade, Erodgan became President in 2014.
 By little more than force of personality, he turned a largely ceremonial post into a vehicle of significant power.

-He has initiated a widespread crackdown on opposition, which has intensified after last July's botched coup, for which he blamed US-based cleric Fethullah Gulen.
+He has initiated a widespread crackdown on opposition, which intensified after last year's botched coup, for which he blamed US-based cleric Fethullah Gulen.

-The clampdown, which led to the arrests of 47,155 government critics, academics, journalists, military officials and civil servants, has drawn international condemnation.
+Critics say the clampdown has gone beyond the supporters of the coup and is designed to silence dissent in the runup to the referendum.

-The referendum has split Turkish society, according to voters days before the vote.
+The arrests of 47,155 government critics, academics, journalists, military officials and civil servants have draw widespread international condemnation and strained Turkey's relations with the European Union.

-Supporters say the reforms will be as a catalyst to help kick start a lethargic economy and stabilize a nation dealing with the resurgence of a 30-year conflict with militants from the Kurdistan Workers' Party (PKK).
+The new arrangements would kick in over time.
+The post of Prime Minister would be abolished after the 2019 national elections, and time-limits on the newly-empowered presidency would be reset.
+If he won in 2019 and 2024, Erdogan could be in power until 2029.